MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-tutorial-shape-combine.md

 To keep column data consistent, you can transform the new column values to whole numbers.
 Just right-click the column heading, and then select **Change Type** \> **Whole Number** to change them.

 >[!TIP]
 >If you need to choose more than one column, first select a column, select **Shift** as you select additional adjacent columns, and then right-click a column heading to change all the selected columns.
-You can also use **Ctrl** to select noncontiguous<!--To be parallel with a later occurrence.--> columns.
+You can also use **Ctrl** to select noncontiguous columns.

 ![Change the data type](media/power-query-tutorial-shape-combine/shapecombine_changetype2.png "Change the data type")